RISE Sleep Tracker

 When to Speak to a Doctor About Waking Up in the Middle of the Night?

-Waking up in the middle of the night can stop you from getting enough sleep if it happens often.
+Waking up in the middle of the night once or twice is normal and nothing to worry about, especially if you can fall back asleep easily.
+But if it’s happening often, it can stop you from getting enough sleep

 If you’ve improved your sleep hygiene and still find yourself waking up often throughout the night, it may be worth speaking with your healthcare provider or a sleep specialist.